 And since being elected to serve Southern Arizona in Congress, I have worked to keep taxes low for middle class families¸ protect Social Security and Medicare, create jobs, support our military families and bases, make sure our veterans get the services they need, and secure our border.
 I’m running for Congress so I can continue that work.
 We need someone who will focus on rebuilding Southern Arizona’s middle class.

 I grew up in a military family.
 My father was an Airman stationed at Davis-Monthan Air Force Base.
 My wife Nancy and I went on our first date in 1960, and we’ve been together ever since.
 We raised our daughters, Jenny and Crissi, here in Tucson, and they grew up to be an educator and a nurse.
-We are lucky to have four grandchildren – Kieran, Tillie, Ailsa and Elliot – who are being raised here in Tucson, too.
+We are lucky to have five grandchildren – Kieran, Tillie, Ailsa and Elliot – who are being raised here in Tucson, too.
 I want Southern Arizona to be as special a place for them as it’s been for my wife and me.

 For 22 years, Nancy and I owned and operated a small business called Toy Traders/Stork’s Nest, where families could trade and buy children’s toys, clothing, and equipment.
 We had two locations with 20 employees.
 We know what it means to meet payroll, keep the doors open, and provide good customer service.

 I also served our community for over 30 years at the Arizona Division of Developmental Disabilities.
 There, I worked to get people with developmental disabilities out of government-run institutions and back into their community where they could become employed and live full lives with their families and friends.
 This meant working closely with families and providing them the support they needed to care for their children at home.
 We improved services for families, while running one of the five most cost-efficient, high-quality programs in the country.